-b. at any facility where a Parker receives a printed receipt, that proof of payment must be displayed and clearly visible through the windshield; and c. that vehicles parked without valid proof of payment or permit are subject to a Penalty.
+b. at any facility where a parker receives a printed receipt, that proof of payment must be displayed and clearly visible through the windshield; and c. that vehicles parked without valid proof of payment or permit are subject to a Penalty.

-The center of all signs required at the payment station must be at least 4 feet from the ground.
+The center of all signs required at the payment station must be at least four feet from the ground.

-4. In spaces reserved for Parkers with a disabled person parking permit, the Operator must attach a sticker or sign to the disabled parking sign at the front of each space that notifies the disabled parking customer that he/she is responsible for payment, regardless of having a disabled person parking permit.
+4. In spaces reserved for Parkers with a disabled person parking permit, the operator must attach a sticker or sign to the disabled parking sign at the front of each space that notifies the disabled parking customer that they are responsible for payment, regardless of having a disabled person parking permit.

+B. Non-pay private parking signage.

-- B. Non-Pay Private Parking Signage. - 1.
-Non-pay facilities must have a sign posted at each entrance stating: - a. that parking is prohibited, reserved or otherwise restricted; - b. who is authorized to park; - c. all limitations on parking; - d. the hours during which parking is restricted; and e. that parking in violation of posted restrictions may result in assessment of a Penalty or towing and storage of a vehicle at the vehicle owner's expense.
+- 1. Non-pay facilities must have a sign posted at each entrance stating: - a. that parking is prohibited, reserved or otherwise restricted;

+b. who is authorized to park;

+c. all limitations on parking;

+d. the hours during which parking is restricted; and

+e. that parking in violation of posted restrictions may result in assessment of a penalty or towing and storage of a vehicle at the vehicle owner's expense.